 You may be worried that you have not saved enough for retirement.
 And the first piece of advice from most financial experts is to tell you to save more!
 However, there is something much more effective you can do to make sure that you have enough money to live on in retirement.For a secure retirement, first and foremost, you should consider how much you are going to spend!

 Why is Worrying About How Much I Need to Save Misguided?

-So for those of us closer to retirement — or even already retired — it is probably a little too late to focus on how much we need to save.
-So what is the secret for us?
+For those of us closer to retirement–or even those who have already retired–it is probably a little too late to focus on how much we need to save.
+So what is the secret?

 The Secret for a Secure Retirement

-If we are nearing the big day, the best thing we can do to have a secure retirement is to plan for and control our future spending.
-Figure out how much will you spend in retirement and stick to that number.
+The best thing to focus on now, in order to guarantee a secure retirement, is to plan for and control our future spending.
+Figure out how much will you spend in retirement.
+Then, stick to that number.

 - If you save more, you are able to spend more.

 - If you spend more, you need more income and savings.

 - If you save less, then you have less to spend.

 - If you spend less, you don’t need as much in savings.